 Where are the nests?
 Inside larger Eucalypt trunks.
 We drill and test with a temperature probe.
 Common host trees – E. goniocalyx, E. macrorhyncha, E. viminalis, E. nicholii.

-Builds large and hard mud mounds in the colder wetter forests of Southern Victoria, such as around Baw Baw, Noojee and Walhalla.
-They have the same formidable appearance as their infamous Coptotermes sisters, but are not generally considered to be a risk to buildings.
-There isn’t good information on this, and personally I don’t see why they would be all that good at distinguishing a timber house from a tree.
+These termites build large and hard mud mounds in the colder wetter forests of Southern Victoria, such as around Baw Baw, Noojee and Walhalla.
+They have the same formidable appearance as their infamous Coptotermes sisters, but are not generally considered to be a risk to buildings, although there isn’t much good information on this.

 This genus includes dozens of species which range right around Australia and are difficult (for a mere pest controller) to tell apart.
 However, the following is a practical account of their occurrence in and around Melbourne.